loshjawrence/Mini-Minecraft/README.md

 * Josh Lawrence

 **Overview**<br />
 This was a group project wherein we implemented some Minecraft features and rendering from scratch.
-I did the terrain rendering, cave formation, and weather.
+I did the terrain rendering, cave formation, and weather(not the bokeh).

 **Terrain**<br />
 <br />